 Mark is a former clerk to U.S. Supreme Court Justices John Paul Stevens and Lewis Powell, Jr., and Judge Joel Flaum of the U.S. Court of Appeals for the Seventh Circuit.
 Mark subsequently served as an Assistant U.S. Attorney for the Southern District of New York, during which he prosecuted a broad spectrum of federal crimes, including health-care fraud, financial fraud, and corporate embezzlement, and tried a number of jury trials and argued before the Second Circuit.

-Mark has handled dozens of cases in the U.S. Supreme Court and other appellate courts in a variety of areas spanning criminal law, sentencing, copyright, labor relations, administrative law, and personal injury, including:
+Mark has handled dozens of cases in the U.S. Supreme Court and other appellate courts in a variety of areas spanning criminal law, patent, copyright, labor relations, and administrative law, including:

-Obtaining reversal of the conviction of former Gen Re executive by the Second Circuit
+Obtaining reversal of the trial conviction of a former Gen Re executive in the Second Circuit.

 Mark has handled numerous matters involving securities fraud, tax evasion, insurance fraud, and a variety of financial crimes.
 Significant representations have included the following:

 The president of a major international company whom federal authorities sought to extradite for tax offenses allegedly committed in the United States.

 The former CEO of Princeton Economics International, whose release Mark helped win from the longest term of federal civil contempt in U.S. history.

 An investor charged with securities fraud involving the conversion of a mutual savings bank to a capital stock bank.